New Book by one of my favorite authors, Harold Ivan Smith

 some intersex people grow up having gender identity issues that mirror those experienced by transgender people.

-use it as an expression of pride.
-Some prefer to identify as queer rather than gay, lesbian, bisexual, or trangender, because
+who use it as an expression of pride.
+Some prefer to identify as queer rather than gay, lesbian, bisexual, or trangender,

 Questioning: Being uncertain of one's sexual orientation or gender identity.